VirtusLab/ddd-public-materials/ddd-koans/README.md

 However, for the purpose of this example let's say that the maximum number is **32**.

-#### The lower number - denominator
+#### The lower number - note value

-The lower number (denominator) always corresponds to the beat unit which is a value of a music note.
+The lower number (note value) always corresponds to the beat unit which is a value of a music note.

 Available values are (limited for the purpose of course):